 Turbulence measurements from the SPURS-2 mooring

-Seth Zippel, Woods Hole Oceanographic Institution, Woods Hole, United States, J. Thomas Farrar, Woods Hole Oceanographic Inst, Department of Physical Oceanography, Woods Hole, United States and Carol Anne Clayson, Woods Hole Oceanographic Institution, Physical Oceanography, Woods Hole, MA, United States
+Seth Zippel, Woods Hole Oceanographic Institution, Woods Hole, United States, J. Thomas Farrar, Woods Hole Oceanographic Inst, Department of Physical Oceanography, Woods Hole, United States and Carol Anne Clayson, Woods Hole Oceanographic Institution, Woods Hole, MA, United States

 Abstract: